learningequality/ka-lite-installer-android/README.md

 Build
 -----
-To build the apk, run the _ant_ with the folowing properties:
+To build the apk, first setup the environment with the following command: export ANDROIDAPI=<Android API version(default is 14)>

-* android-sdk - Path to the Android SDK (will ask if not set)
+export ANDROIDNDKVER=<Android NDK version>
-* android-ndk - Path to the Android NDK (will ask if not set)
+export ANDROIDSDK=<Path to the Android SDK>
-* android-api - Android API version (default is 14)
-* android-ndkver - Android NDK version (default is r8c)

-Command could look like this:

-    ant -Dandroid-sdk=/path/to/android/sdk -Dandroid-ndk=/path/to/android/ndk -Dandroid-api=14 -Dandroid-ndkver=r8c
+export ANDROIDNDK=<Path to the Android NDK(default is r8c)>

+Navigate to the ka-lite-installer-android folder, then run the build-script(this is a SHELL script file) file from that folder

+After the build process finished, you should be able to find the APK inside the python-for-android/dist/default/bin folder.

 Debug
 -----